 7. Logan Martin Lake

-Logan Martin Lake flows on the Coosa River in east-central Alabama that covers 17,000 acres (69 km²) surface area.
+Logan Martin Lake flows on the Coosa River in east-central Alabama covering 17,000 acres (69 km²) surface area.
 With a shoreline of 275 miles, it is nicknamed “Lake of a Thousand Coves” by locals.
-Logan Martin is one of only a few Alabama lakes that allow houseboats or vessels considered as fully-equipped residences.
+Logan Martin is one of only a few Alabama lakes that allow houseboats or vessels considered fully-equipped residences.
 All coves are ideal spots for docking and exploring the natural environment.
 This beautiful lake is also famous for boating, skiing, and swimming and is known as one of the best bass fishing lakes in the country.

 Logan Martin Lake is home to a wide variety of aquatic species, with the game and nongame fish being the most popular for human consumption.
 The lake is home to many largemouths and spotted bass, striped bass, white bass, hybrid bass, crappie, catfish (mainly channel), bream, drum, carp, and gar.